rundeck/docs/en/administration/configuration/email-settings.md

 If a template filepath ends with `.md` or `.markdown`, then it will be interpreted as a Markdown formatted template.
 Otherwise it is expected that the template file contains HTML.

 The Subject line, filepath, and file contents can all contain embedded property references of the form `${group.key}`.
 The available properties are mostly the same as those available for Notification Plugins, including the `execution.*` and `job.*` values.
-See [Plugin Development - Notification Plugin - Execution Data][].

-[Plugin Development - Notification Plugin - Execution Data]: ../developer/notification-plugin.html#execution-data
+See [[page:developer/05-notification-plugins.md#execution-data]].

 The "Context Variables" values used within the execution are available just as they are in the execution, so options would be available as `${option.name}`.